talaia-labs/python-teos/contrib/client/README.md

 - `help`: shows a list of commands or help for a specific command.

 ### register
 This commands serves as registration.
-It sends your public key to the tower to create a subscription (fee atm) and returns a number of available appointment slots in the tower.
-Toping up the subscription can be done by simply sending a register message again.
+It sends your public key to the tower to create a subscription (free at the moment) and returns a number of available appointment slots in the tower.
+Topping up the subscription can be done by simply sending a register message again.

-Notice that you need to be register before sending any other type of request to the tower.
+Notice that you need to be registered before sending any other type of request to the tower.

 #### Usage

 	python -m teos_client register tower_id

 ### add_appointment